Skip to Content

 Interprofessional Health Sciences

-• Health Sciences Administration and Management: Courses cover health policy and management, along with healthcare leadership and team dynamics.
-This track includes a capstone course and a required internship for hands-on, real-world experience.
+• Health Sciences Administration and Management: Build leadership and management skills in health care settings.
+Courses focus on health policy, health care management, leadership and team dynamics.
+This concentration includes a capstone course and a required internship.

 • Pharmaceutical and Health Sciences Marketing: Students take courses such as Health Consumerism and Pharmaceutical and Clinical Promotion Research.
-This concentration includes a capstone course and requires an internship for practical experience.
+This concentration includes a capstone course and a required internship for career-focused experience.

 We also offer a 3+2 program – B.S. in IPHS (Exercise Science track) plus M.S. in Athletic Training.